activisthandbook/activisthandbook/articles/rights/united-states.md

 -   [Protests & Public Safety: A Guide for Cities & Citizens](https://constitutionalprotestguide.org/) by Institute for Constitutional Advocacy and Protection

+-   [US Protest Law Tracker](https://www.icnl.org/usprotestlawtracker/?utm_source=activisthandbook.org) by The International Center for Not-for-Profit Law

 ## How to contribute

 This page is still quite empty.
-Improve it by adding external resources that you find useful and suggest ways to organise this article.
+Improve it by adding external resources that you find useful and suggest ways to organize this article.

 People are searching for: